jblairpdx/GIScience_I/labs/lab_0.md

 #### Steps

-*Windows Explorer* is an application available on the Microsoft Windows operating system that allows you to view and modify the filesystem.
+*File Explorer* is an application available on the Microsoft Windows 10 operating system that allows you to view and modify the filesystem.
 Its functionality includes:

 * Establishing a connection with a server's filesystem.
 * Viewing the filesystem on the local computer and connected servers.
 * Creating files and folders.
 * Copying, moving, or deleting files.

-### 1 - Open *Windows Explorer*
+### 1 - Open *File Explorer*

-From the Windows Start Menu, type "explorer" and choose from the pick-list *Windows Explorer*.
-You can also click the folder icon on the menu bar.
+From the Windows Start Menu, type "explorer" and choose from the pick-list *File Explorer*.

 Note: You can open a second window of the application using the keyboard shortcut `Ctrl+N` (meaning hold the Ctrl-button and press the N-button).
 A second window can be useful when moving files between folders.

 ### 2 - View the filesystem

-The main display in *Windows Explorer* shows a list of the files in the current directory.
+The main display in *File Explorer* shows a list of the files in the current directory.
 You can navigate through the filesystem using the address bar at the top of the window, or using the folder tree displayed on the left side of the window.

 ### Connect to a server

 The computers in the SSIL labs are configured to provide you with connections to the SSIL file server from the start.
 The file system is mapped to the R: drive.
 If you are working on a computer that has not already been connected, you will need to map the drive to the network location.

-1. Open *Windows Explorer*.
-Make sure you are on 'Computer' in the folder tree.
+1. Open *File Explorer*.
+Make sure you are on 'This PC' in the folder tree.
 2. Click the button labeled `Map Network Drive`.
-3. Enter the server address: `\\cs-fs2\CAS-Labs\Classes`.
+3. Enter the server address: `\\cs-fs2\CAS-LABS\Classes`.

 For additional information, see the [SSIL Network Drives and Connecting Remotely page](https://ssil.uoregon.edu/ssil/ssil-network-drives-and-connecting-remotely/)